OpenDAoC/OpenDAoC-Core/README.md

    3. To test outside your network, [enter your public IP address](https://api.ipify.org).
 4. Configure the database access as per your own configuration.

-Now you're ready to [run your own instance of OpenDAoC](#building-your-dol-server-locally)!
+Now you're ready to [run your own instance of OpenDAoC](#building-your-opendaoc-server-locally)!

 ## Building Your OpenDAoC Server Locally

 This section provides the commands necessary for both building and running an OpenDAoC server locally.

-1. Launch the Terminal or PowerShell, navigate to the `/OpenDAoC-Core/` directory and type `dotnet build DOLLinux.sln`.
+1. Launch Terminal or PowerShell, navigate to the `/OpenDAoC-Core/` directory and type `dotnet build DOLLinux.sln`.
 This builds the OpenDAoC server on your machine. <!-- This may take several minutes to complete. -->
 2. If the build was successful, now enter the command `dotnet run --project CoreServer` to launch the server, making it accessible to player logins. <!-- This may take several minutes to complete. -->

 Congratulations!
 You're now running an instance of OpenDAoC on your machine.